John-R-Wallace-NOAA/Petrale_Sole_Spawning_and_Juvenile_Habitat_Areas/Spawning_Areas/README.md

 This code also outputs the plotted data using 'PlotResultsOnMap_Fn_JRW' which is a hacked version of Thorson's 'PlotResultsOnMap' function.
 'Petrale.Results.Biomass.Stacked.Dpth.Rst' is that output row stacked [rbind()] by year.

-4) The selected critera define areas (within 'Petrale.Results.Biomass.Stacked.Dpth.Rst') of interest and the points and polygon results are output:
+4) The selected criteria define areas (within 'Petrale.Results.Biomass.Stacked.Dpth.Rst') of interest and the points and polygon results are output:

        Petrale Spatial Results Top 20, in at Least 40% Years Dpth Rst.R